peteroupc/peteroupc.github.io/random.md

     1. Create one PRNG instance.
     2. Hash the seed and a fixed identifier to generate a new N-bit seed (N is the PRNG's maximum seed size), and initialize the PRNG with that seed.
-    3. For each process, give that process a copy of the PRNG's current internal state, then jump the original PRNG ahead.
+    3. For each process, jump the original PRNG ahead (unless it's the first process), then give that process a copy of the PRNG's current internal state.

 3. For other PRNGs, or if each process uses a different PRNG design, the following is a way to seed multiple processes for random number generation, but it carries the risk of generating seeds that lead to overlapping, correlated, or even identical number sequences, especially if the processes use the same PRNG.<sup>[**(21)**](#Note21)</sup> Generate a seed (or use a predetermined seed), then: